PDF to JPG

 DPI Selection for Output Purpose

-150 DPI: 1-2MB per page, sharp on screens, ideal for web/email/social media.
-300 DPI: 3-5MB per page, print-quality, standard for archival/professional use.
-600 DPI: 8-15MB per page, extreme detail for design work or large-format printing.
-Higher DPI = exponentially larger files (600 DPI = 16× file size vs 150 DPI).
+150 DPI: Sharp on screens, ideal for web, email, and social media.
+300 DPI: Standard print resolution, suitable for archival and professional use.
+600 DPI: Extreme detail for design work or large-format printing.
+Higher DPI produces exponentially larger files — 600 DPI is 16× the file size of 150 DPI.

-JPG Quality vs File Size Trade-off
+JPG Quality vs File Size

-85-90%: Best balance—imperceptible quality loss, 40-50% size reduction.
-70-80%: Visible compression artifacts on text/gradients, 60-70% smaller.
+85-90%: Best balance — imperceptible quality loss, 40-50% size reduction.
+70-80%: Visible compression on text and gradients, 60-70% smaller.
 95%+: Near-lossless, minimal size savings.
-For text-heavy PDFs, use 85%+ to maintain readability.
-For photo-heavy PDFs, 80% acceptable.
+For text-heavy PDFs use 85%+ to maintain readability.

-Text and Image Preservation
+Text and Layout Preservation

 Privacy & Security